 Since an early age, Duncan has had a keen interest in all genres of music.
 He has been a supporter of various orchestras, including the Halle Orchestra Club, and was involved in planning the Halle’s move from the Free Trade Hall, Manchester.

-Find out more about the Southbank Sinfonia team here
+Find out more about our Board of Trustees here